andrew-moscheni/nhl_draft_page/README.md

 # NHL Draft and Player Predictions Page
 This is a personal project of mine to predict NHL statistics of draft-eligible players.
 This page will be comprised of a welcome page, a draft predictions page, and a player page to predict the next few games' worth of statistics.

 This page will be connected to a PostgreSQL database to store all the data.
-Each player will have their stats recorded and updated as the season progresses.
+Each player will have their stats recorded and updated as the season progresses, ensuring accurate and updated predictions are captured.

 # Current Stage